 He retired a few years ago.
 But he was far from inactive.
 Instead, he is a canoe maker.

 We're talking handcrafted works of beauty.

-Bruce and his wife Sue, a former teacher, own the Navarro Canoe Company, located a couple blocks off the Mississippi River in Rock Island, IL, just across the river from Davenport, Iowa.
-The company’s motto is “timeless craftsmanship for today’s canoe” and as you can see in the video, the canoes are truly works of art.
+Bruce and his wife Sue, a former teacher, own the Navarro Canoe Company, located a couple blocks off the Mississippi River in Rock Island, Illinois, just across the river from Davenport, Iowa.
+The company's motto is “timeless craftsmanship for today's canoe” and as you can see in the video, the canoes are truly works of art.
 Navarro Canoes reflect both the long history of a company of excellence and the innovation of design for contemporary canoe enthusiasts.
 Started by the Beach family in the Northeasten United States, the 50 year tradition of craftsmanship is now being carried on by Bruce in Illinois.
-He bought the company last year after retiring from his CEO job.
+He bought the company in 2011 after retiring from his CEO job.

 You can meet Bruce in this video and join me as we take a ride in one of those beautiful canoes on the Mississippi River.

 The statistics on baby boomers reaching retirement age are staggering.
 Every single day more than 10,000 Baby Boomers will reach the age of 65.
 According to a recent Del Webb Baby Boomer survey, 80 percent of Boomers indicated that they feel younger than their current age.
 More specifically, younger Boomers, age 50, said they feel 10 years younger, Boomers in their early 60s said they feel 13 years younger and those who are 65 said they feel 15 years younger than their actual age.

 Baby boomers are redefining the retirement years, with active lifestyles, like those who travel in RVs, and those who start new careers, like Bruce and his new canoe-making job.